jenyasubbotina/audiobot/README.md

 # audiobot

-Simple inline-bot for converting text to audio

-You can use him without adding in groups or chats
+You can use this bot without adding in groups or chats

 Just type @yourbotusername in any chat and text you want to speech